 The Legislative Council has the power to order the production of state papers by the Executive Government.
 Such orders are commonly referred to as ‘orders for papers’ or ‘SO52s’, as the Legislative Council’s procedure for making the orders is set out in Standing Order 52 (SO52).

-If the Legislative Council agrees to a motion for an order for papers, the Department of Premier and Cabinet (DPC) is advised of the order.
-DPC then notifies the Ministerial offices and agencies named in the order.
+If the Legislative Council agrees to a motion for an order for papers, the Premier's Department is advised of the order.
+The Premier's Department then notifies the Ministerial offices and agencies named in the order.

 As a senior executive, you may be responsible for coordinating searches for documents in response to an order for papers.

 You may also be responsible for certifying that all documents held by your agency and lawfully required to be provided have been provided.
 Cabinet documents are not lawfully required to be provided, but all other documents are.

 All documents lawfully required to be provided must be provided to the Premier's Department together with an index including: